chris-townsend/project-two/README.md

 ### Further Testing
 #
 Throughout building my javascript game, I had to do various console.log() tests to ensure my functions and variables were working and linking up correctly.
-I used the console option within google dev tools to validate the code was working correctly and doing what I wanted it to do.
-Below are some screenshots of some tests taken while figuring out errors within the console.
+I used the console option within google dev tools to validate the code was working correctly.
+Below are some screenshots of some tests taken while figuring out some errors within the console.

 ![Console error](./assets/images/readme-images/console-log-timer.webp)